kr2792/Auth0-SAML/README.md

 This configurations uses React but Auth0 also supports other frameworks such a Angular or Vue.

 ## Starting project
 Clone the repository, run *yarn* to install node packages.
 You'll have to create an env.local file with variables called *REACT_APP_AUTH0_CLIENT_ID* and *REACT_APP_AUTH0_DOMAIN*.
-You need to leave them undefined, as their required values come from the service provider Auth0 tent which you haven't made yet.
+You need to leave them undefined, as their required values come from the service provider Auth0 tenant which you haven't made yet.

 ## Create Auth0 Tenant